 Having more than 73 percent of the population vaccinated, and introducing the first mandatory vaccination policy in the EU, Austria could be heading fast to the safe tourism zone.
 It’s not a surprise it is headlining the list of travel ideas for 2022.

-The interest for the ‘Australian travel declaration’ has grown 150 % in recent months.
+The interest in the ‘Australian travel declaration’ has grown 150 % in recent months.
 The rising popularity of Australia is noticeable in close-by markets such as New Zealand, Singapore, Hong Kong, the Philippines, and Malaysia.

 We cannot say the same for Serbia, one of the least vaccinated European countries (barely 46 %).
 The down-under continent, with its strict rules and policies, might not be the promised land for Novak Djokovic and alike, but for tourists adhering to the rules, it could become a safe travel destination soon.